suzybee1987/knit-happens/README.md

 ### **Future Features**

-- When user logs out their bag is emptied so that when they log bag in the existing items would be in their bag from the previous log in.
-I would implement a feature where this was saved to the profile.
+- I would like to implement a feature where if users log out of the site with items in their bags the items would be there upon log in again.
+Currently this is not the case.
+- A chat bot where users can ask questions on the site.
+- The ability to add many filters to their search criteria eg colour, category.
-- The ability for users to change their username
+- The ability for users to change their username.
 - A star rating or upvote functionality for the products and blog posts.

 ### **Responsive Design**